top of page

 Cosmesis

-HTO changes the shape and therefore the appearance of the limb.
+Osteotomy changes the shape and therefore the appearance of the limb.
 Limb length is also affected especially with an opening wedge technique.

 Making a bowed leg straighter by opening a wedge invariably lengthens the limb.
 You will be very aware of the differences in length and angles for at least 6 months.
 This is especially so if the other leg is also bowed.
 It takes a while for your brain to stop telling you the limb is different to how it was.

-The aim of HTO is not to make the limb dead straight but to slightly over-correct to get weight on the good side of the knee.
+The aim of osteotomy is not to make the limb dead straight but to slightly over-correct to get weight on the good side of the knee.
 Bowed legs are made very slightly knock-kneed and knock knees slightly bowed.
 There will be asymmetry of limb shape.
 The taller and leaner you are the easier this is to see.